botanicus/pay-per-task/consumers/inbox/README.md

 * If authentication was successful, the data are published to `inbox-exchange` fanout.
 * There's queue called `inbox` which is bound to the `inbox-exchange`.

+TODO: The image doesn't work, rewrite to Markdown.

 <a href="how-it-works.png"><img width="450" src="how-it-works.png" /></a>

 # Initial Setup